sameerbhatnagar/studentsuccess_finalreport/README.md

      - Larry Calahan, and Ross Tzankov (especially for additional feedback in generalizing SQL procedures)
      - Kim Rousseau and Greg Bagshaw from John Abbott College

+## To Do List:
+ - Investigate baseline models that colleges can use for identifying at-risk students (Jon G)
+ - Finish Littl Review (Sam B)